 Developing dynamic measures of responsiveness through retrieval augmented generation.

-Using language models to generate placebo text for survey experiments, reducing researcher degrees of freedom in experimental design.
+Using language models to generate placebo text for survey experiments, reducing researcher degrees of freedom.

 Generate Tailored ExperimentA tutorial on how to use AI to ask follow-up questions in Qualtrics.